Technica-Corporation/ipls_anomaly_detection/README.md

 This will build a container that will continuously publish either "normal" or "anomaly" data to the IPLS Peer Containers.
 It will also setup an MQTT container to act as a broker for each IPLS Peer.
 You will need to build this on each of the Peer Devices.
 This is build is for Docker on Linux ARM64 only.

-From ipls_anomaly_detection, navigate to demo_generator:
+From ipls_anomaly_detection, navigate to data_generator:

 ```bash
 cd data_generator/